getcarina/getcarina.com/_tutorials/004-porting-your-application.md

 * [Redis](http://redis.io/) - Key-value store for Sidekiq
 * [Sidekiq](http://sidekiq.org/) - Background job processor

+This tutorial assumes this software and knowledge exists:

+* A working Docker environment
+* Existing Rails app above version 2.0 with a Gemfile
+* Knowledge of Ubuntu commands and systems

+## Steps

-## Create a Dockerfile
+1. Create a Dockerfile.

 The `Dockerfile` is an essential part of porting your application.
 This file tells Docker which commands to run and which packages to install to your container and builds an image.
 An image is a snapshot of your application's current state.

 In the root directory of your Rails application, create a new file named `Dockerfile`, and then paste the following code into the file:

 ```ruby
 FROM ruby:2.2.1